 2ch-c.
 The CHF acknowledges by sending Charging Data Response [Initial] to the SMSF

-3. The SMSF returns "SMS Submit Answer" with appropriate result successful or unsuccessful reception of the SM by the SMSF.

-4. Forward SMS per applicable flows.
+3. The SMSF forward SMS or SMS deliver per applicable flows.

-5. "SMS to deliver" received by SMSF: see applicable flows.
+4. "SMS to deliver"(i.e. Submit report, SMS Deliver answer) received by SMSF: see applicable flows.

-5ch-a.
+4ch-a.
 The SMSF sends Charging Data Request [Termination] to the CHF for terminating the charging associated with SMS submission.